National Security and the Impacts of Climate Change

 Climate change has been linked to extreme weather events, movement of climate refugees, increases in transmission of infectious diseases, and food and water insecurity.
 These destabilising events could have major impacts on Australia’s national security, and coordination and collaboration between researchers, government agencies and industry will be required to meaningfully address these impacts.

-Flinders University’s Climate and Sustainability Policy Research Group (CASPR) will facilitate a discussion with attendees, highlighting issues of collaboration, cooperation, integration and communication.
+Flinders University’s Climate and Sustainability Policy Research Group (CASPR) facilitated a discussion highlighting issues of collaboration, cooperation, integration and communication.